jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 * $250 for question bank and self-assessments
 * Purchase about 90 days out from your STEP1 date
 * Organize your classmates to get a group discount
+* When you hit dedicated STEP1 study time, you must do every question in this qbank at least once.
+Many students go through twice.

 ## Important Resources